 It turned out all my worry was for nothing.
 She LOVED them, as did Kevin and I. My Dad even tried them (he is a non-vegetable kind of guy) and said they weren't bad ( a HUGE compliment coming from him).
 So give this recipe a try.
 I will bet even the biggest doubter will come away with a new love for the little green guys!

-1 1/2 lbs small Brussels sprouts, small sprouts trimmed but left whole, large sprouts cut in half
+- 1 1/2 lbs small Brussels sprouts, trimmed but left whole (large sprouts can be cut in half)

 - Brown bacon in a medium skillet over medium high heat.
 Remove bacon with a slotted spoon to a paper towel lined plate.
 Reserve.

 - Add shallots to the pan and saute 2 to 3 minutes.
 Add Brussels spouts and stir to coat in bacon fat.
 Season with salt and pepper.
 Cook Brussels sprouts 3 to 4 minutes to begin to soften, then add broth.
 Bring broth to a bubble, cover and reduce heat to medium low.
 Cook 10 minutes, until tender.
 Transfer sprouts to a serving dish with a slotted spoon and top with cooked bacon bits.

 Total time: 1 hrs.
 30 mins.

 Tags: brussels sprouts, bacon, holiday